jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Log/SlowLogs.md

 # Slow Log
-JD Cloud Database MySQL/Percona/MariaDB provides Slow Log Statistics, Details of Slow Log, you can use statistical information to optimize your application.
+JD Cloud Database MySQL/Percona/MariaDB/PostgreSQL provides slow log statistics and details of slow log (not supported by PostgreSQL now).
+You can use statistical information to optimize your application.

 ## Operation Steps
 1. Login [Cloud Database RD Management Console](https://rds-console.jdcloud.com/database).